Webhook integration

 What the webhook must return

-The webhook responds with a JSON object.
-Only responseMessage is required.
+The webhook responds with a JSON object. responseMessage is always required.
+For multi-turn agents conversationId is required too, and on the first response your webhook generates it: Propeller does not create conversation identifiers.
+The first request contains no conversationId, so your webhook mints one (any unique, non-blank string), returns it, and echoes the incoming value back on every follow-up.
 The structure of responseMetadata is entirely up to you and depends on what your workflow does.

 {